Sanglorian/orcus/Orcus Player Options - current.md

 ### Aid Another

-You can help another character achieve success on his or her skill or ability check by making the same kind of check in a cooperative effort.
+You can help another character achieve success on their skill or ability check by making the same kind of check in a cooperative effort.
 The DC is 10 + half the level of the ally you are aiding.
-If you succeed, the character you are helping gets a +2 bonus to his or her check.
-If you fail, the character you are helping gets a -1 penalty to his or her check.
+If you succeed, the character you are helping gets a +2 bonus to their check.
+If you fail, the character you are helping gets a -1 penalty to their check.

 In many cases, a character’s help won’t be beneficial, or only a limited number of characters can help at once.